The state university of Tula

 On the levels of joining the consolidated budget of an enterprise, budgets can be classified as follows.

-Master budget is a plan of the enterprise for a set period of time (budget period), expressed in a number of target (budget or planned) indicators covering all business segments of the enterprise and its organizational units.
+is a plan of the enterprise for a set period of time (budget period), expressed in a number of target (budget or planned) indicators covering all business segments of the enterprise and its organizational units.
 In economic literature there are often definitions of «core budget», «consolidated budget».
 The master budget consists of three sub-budgets of the 1st level: operational, investment and financial.

-The operational budget is a sub-budget of the 1st level, which is part of the master budget of the enterprise and is a plan of revenues, costs and final financial results (profits) of the enterprise for the budget period.
+is a sub-budget of the 1st level, which is part of the master budget of the enterprise and is a plan of revenues, costs and final financial results (profits) of the enterprise for the budget period.
 The operational budget consists of a number of sub-budgets of the second level: the budget of sales, the production budget, the budget of finished goods stocks, the budget of permanent (general and general commercial) expenditures, the procurement budget.

-The investment budget is a sub-budget of the 1st level, which is part of the master budget of the enterprise and is a plan for capital expenditures and long-term financial investments of the enterprise for the budget period.
+is a sub-budget of the 1st level, which is part of the master budget of the enterprise and is a plan for capital expenditures and long-term financial investments of the enterprise for the budget period.
 In literature, there is also a definition of «capital budget».

-The financial budget is a sub-budget of the 1st level, which is part of the master budget of the enterprise and is a plan of:
+is a sub-budget of the 1st level, which is part of the master budget of the enterprise and is a plan of:

 — Firstly, cash receipts and expenditures;